Funimation Logo

-The Funimation logo indicates friendliness and presentation of information through animation.
+The Funimation logo indicates friendliness and the presentation of information through animation.
 The presence of a certain amount of fantasy.
-The emblem has a hint of analogy, fairy-tale characters, and a good time in front of the screen.
+The emblem hints at an analogy, fairy-tale characters, and a sense of a good time on the screen.

 Funimation: Brand overview